London Museums, Attractions and Sightseeing in 3 Days

 Along the River Thames you will catch sight of the spectacular Palace of Westminster, another UNESCO World Heritage Site.
 The iconic buildings serve as the meeting place for both the House of Commons and the House of Lords, known as the Houses of Parliament.
 Its name is related to the neighbouring Westminster Abbey, and the Palace is owned by the monarch in right of the Crown.

 The first royal palace which stood on the site dated from the 11th century.
 It was the primary residence of the Kings of England.
 However, devastating fires in 1512 and 1834 destroyed the buildings, and left only minor parts of the old medieval structures (among these Westminster Hall and the Jewel Tower).
 Based on a design competition the reconstruction was carried out by the architect Charles Barry.
-The Palace was redesigned (and immensely enlarged with a total of over 1,100 rooms!) in the Gothic Revival style.

 You will not be visiting the Palace as part of your London sightseeing today – but just take it in from the outside, which is also quite impressive!